Saad-Hisham/frontend-mentorProfile-card-component/src/profile-card-component-main/README-template.md

 ### The challenge

-Users should be able to:

-- View the optimal layout depending on their device's screen size
+- Build out the project to the designs provided

 ### Screenshot